-- 24. That the Council be recommended: - That current progress with the 2014/15 Capital Programme, as set out in Appendix A be noted, and that budgets be amended to reflect the reported variances. - That the grant funding for a toucan crossing in Colley Gate, Halesowen be noted and the project included in the Capital Programme, as set out in paragraph 7. - That the Wordsley Park Garage project be approved and included in the Capital Programme, as set out in paragraph 8. - That the CCTV project at Blowers Green and Lister Road depots be approved and included in the Capital Programme, as set out in paragraph 9.

-- That the Highways Maintenance Block allocations 2015/16 2017/18 be included in the Capital Programme, as set out in paragraph 10. - That the funding to install a new kitchen at Netherton Church of England Primary School be noted and the project included in the Capital Programme, as set out in paragraph 11. - That the initial Energy Efficiency projects be approved and included in the Capital Programme, and that the Strategic Director (Resources and Transformation) be authorised to include further projects subject to establishing value for money and the availability of funding, as set out in paragraph 12. - That the urgent amendments to the Capital Programme, as set out in paragraphs 13 to 14, be noted. - That the Prudential Indicators as required to be determined by the CIPFA Prudential Code for Capital Finance in Local Authorities and the Local Government Act 2003, as set out in Appendix C, be agreed. - That the Minimum Revenue Provision (MRP) Policy for 2014/15 be approved as set out in paragraph 18.
+- 24. That the result of the Post Completion Review of relevant capital projects, as set out in Appendix C be noted. - 25.
+That the Council be recommended: - That current progress with the 2014/15 Capital Programme, as set out in Appendix A be noted, and that budgets be amended to reflect the reported variances. - That the grant funding for a toucan crossing in Colley Gate, Halesowen be noted and the project included in the Capital Programme, as set out in paragraph 7. - That the Wordsley Park Garage project be approved and included in the Capital Programme, as set out in paragraph 8. - That the CCTV project at Blowers Green and Lister Road depots be approved and included in the Capital Programme, as set out in paragraph 9. - That the Highways Maintenance Block allocations 20154/16 2017/18 be included in the Capital Programme, as set out in paragraph 10. - That the funding to install a new kitchen at Netherton Church of England Primary School be noted and the project included in the Capital Programme, as set out in paragraph 11. - That the initial Energy Efficiency projects be approved and included in the Capital Programme, and that the Director of Corporate Resources be authorised to include further projects subject to establishing value for money and the availability of funding, as set out in paragraph 12. - That the Urgent Amendments to the Capital Programme, as set out in paragraphs 13-14, be noted. - That the Prudential Indicators as required to be determined by the CIPFA Prudential Code for Capital Finance in Local Authorities and the Local Government Act 2003, as set out in Appendix D, be agreed. - That the Minimum Revenue Provision (MRP) Policy for 2014/15 be approved as set out in paragraph 19.